 Please kindly remember that this location is a special religious site for members of The Church of Jesus Christ of Latter-day Saints and should be treated with respect.

-Temple Square is currently going through a 4 year-long renovation project, scheduled to be completed in 2024.
+Temple Square is currently undergoing a four-year renovation project, scheduled to be completed in 2024.
 Some buildings and access points might be affected during your visit, but it is worth a visit regardless.

 Address: 50 N Temple, Salt Lake City, UT 84150